UCSantaBarbara/slack-hubot-apigateway/README.md

 - `apps (approve|revoke) <developerEmail> <developerApp>` - Approve or revoke a developer app and all of the api products associated with that developer app
 - `apps (approve|revoke) <developerEmail> <developerApp> <apiProduct>` - Approve or revoke an apiProduct within a developer app.
 Does not apply status change to main developer app.

+### Misc

+- `misc version` - Displays the current version of the running chabot (useful for determining whether the running chatbat has the latest changes)

 ## Commands (in Development)

 - `targetserver list <env>`